-• The Tension in Therapy: When Personal Emotions Arise in Session
+When Therapists’ Personal Emotions Arise in Session

-I swallowed deep and returned to the present moment with my client.
 I’m a newer therapist, still learning the ropes, but I’m not alone in this experience—right?
 The one where, suddenly, you just feel sad and have to swallow your tears, all while in the middle of active therapeutic work?

-Technically speaking, I know what this is called: countertransference.
 I can reflect back on this moment and see my client’s tears, an outpouring of stored up sadness.
 I was, as we always are, a space of empathy, safety, and comfort for their emotions that had otherwise been trapped.
 It seems reasonable—natural, even—that a moment like this might elicit an emotional reaction from the therapist.
-After all, we do care deeply about our clients.
-And yet, this sadness didn’t feel like it belonged to countertransference alone.
-It felt deeply personal.
-It felt like the sadness was mine.
-I was just sad, and the heaviness of that week had caught up to me.

 I’ve felt particularly tender toward these moments and the tension of this space we occupy, faithfully and willfully, day after day.
 A space where the burdens we bear in life outside of the therapy room are stirred up as we intersect with, and hold, the experiences and pain of our clients.

 I imagine that these moments really aren’t all that unexpected.
 The reality of our work can be a hard and lonely one, especially in private practice.
 We sit with client after client in some of their darkest moments, listen attentively to emotionally provoking stories, and are privy to a person’s deep sadness.
-This is part of the job—and the joy—of what we get to do.
-All the while, as therapists, we also bring to the room our own pain: feelings of disappointment regarding political divides, exhaustion from engaging in ongoing virtual therapy, and the anxieties in the world and our families.
-Life can feel heavy, painful, and full of sadness.
-So, of course there are moments in which our personal emotion is stirred as we work to gracefully hold the pain of our clients.

 This is the tension of our work.
 And here, I feel an urgent question: What do we do with that?

-How to Process Personal Emotions as a Provider
+How to process personal emotions as a provider

 Since we’re attuned and well-trained therapists, we know how to address our emotions in the moment.
 We identify what’s happening to us, extend a brief kindness toward the feeling, and gently set it aside in order to remain present and engaged with our client—a process that sometimes happens before we are even aware it’s happening.

-But, what about later?
-What do I do with those emotions when I’m no longer sitting in front of that client?
 This is the challenging part.
 We work alone.
 We might have 10 minutes before the next appointment.
 And, by the time the day is done and we’re locking up an empty office or shutting down a computer, that fleeting moment of emotion has either morphed into a thing of the past or become a burden that we feel forced to bear by ourselves.

 This is the reality of what we hold in private practice: it’s heavy, and we’re alone.
 In spite of this, though, I’ve found comfort and value in a few simple reminders that might prove helpful to us in this space.